woojoo666/arcana-notes/notes6.md

 alternatively, we can maybe leverage [garbled circuits](https://en.wikipedia.org/wiki/Garbled_circuit) to encrypt the evaluation, so it can be run on other machines without revealing any information

+revisit 12/6/2018:
+	this is the wrong way to think about private variables check out the section "Private Variables Revisited"

 ### Modifying State Variables Indirectly

 (continued from "State Variables and Indirect Modification")